FELLOWSHIP

 -

-are on a journey to understand the effects of identity, including aspects of race and privilege, and how their identity shapes their leadership;
+Are on a journey to understand the effects of their and lived experiences, including aspects of race and privilege, and how their identity shapes their leadership;

 -